kiwiandroiddev/mockito-verify-subscriptions/README.md

 [Mockito](http://site.mockito.org/) offers a powerful set of tools for JVM developers to create mock dependencies and verify particular method calls on them.

-However, when your mocks return RxJava types (e.g. Observable, Single, Completable) you often want to go a step further and verify that the **reactive objects returned from your mocks were actually subscribed to**.
+However, when your mocks return async RxJava types (e.g. Observable, Single, Completable) you often want to go a step further and verify that the **reactive objects returned from your mocks were actually subscribed to**.

-This is a small extension to Mockito to allow you to do this.
+This is a small extension to Mockito that allows you to do this.

+More generally, this extension aims to allow you to verify asynchronous "invocations" on mocks in addition to regular synchronous ones, with minimal boilerplate code and impact on readability.

 Basic Usage
 -----------

-Given some dependency you'd like to mock:
+Given a dependency you'd like to mock:
 ```kotlin
 interface Repository {
     fun getItems(): Observable<String>
 }
 ```

-Create your mock passing a `ReturnsTrackedRx1Observables()` (or `ReturnsTrackedRx2Observables()` for RxJava2) as its default [Answer](https://static.javadoc.io/org.mockito/mockito-core/2.10.0/org/mockito/stubbing/Answer.html):
+Create your mock passing a `ReturnsTrackedRx1Observables()` as its default [Answer](https://static.javadoc.io/org.mockito/mockito-core/2.10.0/org/mockito/stubbing/Answer.html):
 ```kotlin
 val mockRepository = Mockito.mock(Repository::class.java, ReturnsTrackedRx1Observables())
 ```

-Now you can verify subscriptions on it by passing `wasSubscribedTo()` to `verify` calls:
+You can now verify subscriptions on it by passing `wasSubscribedTo()` to `verify` calls:

 ```kotlin
 verify(mockRepository, wasSubscribedTo()).getItems()